2022 Michigan State Spartans football team

 The 2022 Michigan State Spartans football team was an American football team that represented Michigan State University in the East Division of the Big Ten Conference during the 2022 NCAA Division I FBS football season.
-The Spartans were led by third-year head coachMel Tucker.
+The Spartans were led by third-year head coach Mel Tucker.
 The Spartans played their home games at Spartan Stadium in East Lansing, Michigan.

 The Spartans opened the season ranked No. 15 in the AP poll.
 After winning the first two games of the season, the Spartans lost four consecutive games against Washington, Minnesota, Maryland, and Ohio State.
 They rebounded with a double-overtime victory over Wisconsin.
 However, the Spartans lost three of their final five games, including to rival Michigan, to end the season.
 They finished the season 5–7, 3–6 in Big Ten play to finish in fifth place in the East division.
 They failed to qualify for a bowl game for the second time in three years.

-Previous season

-The Spartans finished the 2021 season 11–2, 7–2 in Big Ten play to finish in third place in the East division, and ranked No. 10 in the College Football Playoff.
-MSU was selected to participate in the Peach Bowl on December 30, the school's first New Year's Six bowl game since 2015.
-The Spartans defeated Pittsburgh 31–21 in the Peach Bowl.

-Running back Kenneth Walker III was a consensus All-American and became the first Spartan to win the Walter Camp and Doak Walker awards.
-Walker led the Spartans and was second in the country with 1,636 rushing yards.
-MSU had the nation's worst passing defense, allowing 337.7 yards per game.

-On November 24, 2021, the school announced that they had signed Tucker to a 10-year, $95 million contract extension, all through donor money, amid speculations of Tucker being sought after for other college and NFL coaching positions.
+On November 12, 2025, the 5 wins were vacated as a result of an NCAA settlement over recruiting violations during Mel Tucker's tenure.